The Power of the Balanced Argument

 Yes they did.

-If we establish our credibility, it is a powerful step towards making our case.
-And yet we often overlook it when trying to convince others to take a particular course of action, don’t we?
+If you establish your credibility, it is a powerful step towards making your case.
+And yet we often overlook it when trying to convince others to take a particular course of action.

 So how to go about it?

 It’s probably best to start as with planning any other speech or presentation.
 Jot down anything that comes into your head that may be relevant, regardless of which side of the argument it represents.

 Then, when you have all your ideas written down, separate them into pros and cons for your chosen case, and match them up.
 Put another way, make sure every element has a balancing perspective.